Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/5-Collection_Manager_Guide/7-Data_Publishing/creating_dwca.md

 :::

 A [Darwin Core Archive](http://en.wikipedia.org/wiki/Darwin_Core_Archive) (DwC-A) is a data standard that is commonly used to package species occurrence data into a single, self-contained dataset.
-A DwC-A includes metadata, a file of occurrence data, and, often, files for determinations (identifications), images, and any other data extensions.
+A DwC-A includes metadata, a file of occurrence data, and, often, files for determinations (identifications), multimedia, and any other data extensions.

 :::note